awslabs/s3-connector-for-pytorch/README.md

 ## License

-Amazon S3 Connector for PyTorch has a BSD 3-clause license, as found in the [LICENSE](LICENSE) file.
+Amazon S3 Connector for PyTorch has a BSD 3-Clause License, as found in the [LICENSE](LICENSE) file.